TeddyBradsher/ruby-oo-introduction-quiz/README.md

 buddy.name = "Chappie"
 ```

-What will `buddy.name` in this example output?
+Considering the code above, what will `buddy.name` output?

 ( ) Buddy (X) Chappie ( ) ArgumentError ( ) None of the Above